 - offer tailored business mentoring/business skills experience to the Award winner, to enable their business to be both creatively and financially successful in the future

 The Award is open to individuals or groups who:

-- are students in the United Kingdom at a specialist school, further education college or university
+- students/apprentices/undergraduates from any background in the United Kingdom studying at a specialist school, further education college or university

 What is the Award?